 It was not surprising that many of the women we spoke to sometimes thought about the possibility of a recurrence (the cancer coming back).
 Very often, these thoughts were triggered by aches and pains or minor illnesses like colds or headaches that led women to wonder whether this was a sign of their cancer having returned or not.

 Likewise, several women had family members who had died of cancer or who had a recurrence after initial treatment.
 This heightened their awareness of the issue.
-Melissa's mother had had a recurrence of her breast cancer so Melissa was grateful when her doctors responded favorably to her request for extra screening.
+Melissa's mother had had a recurrence of her breast cancer so Melissa was grateful when her doctors responded favourably to her request for extra screening.

 A number of women understood that they were at higher risk of recurrence because of the type of breast cancer they had.
 For example, Annie had inflammatory breast cancer which put her at higher risk of a recurrence.
 She found it especially challenging to deal with this because people generally did not understand what was different about her case.